 What should you do if your VPN is not working?

 If your VPN is not working, you will always get an IP leak.
 So what should you do?

-- You can also opt for a VPN service with a flash or Java test to look at how well the Flash plugin or Java is being used.
-This should be monitored based on how a connection is established and if there are problems relating to the Virtual Private Network.
+- Opt for a VPN service with a flash or Java test to look at how well the Flash plugin or Java is being used.
+You should monitor this based on how a connection is established and whether there are problems relating to the Virtual Private Network.

-- You must also look at the ports used for a P2P connection.
-Check if they are correctly aligned so you can get a clear idea of how your setup is being run.
+- Look at the ports used for a P2P connection.
+Check if they are correctly aligned to get a clear idea of how your setup is being run.

-- Make sure to look how well your VPN is being connected.
-You must get it tested so you can ensure there are no problems involved where your IP might leak.
+- Check at how well your VPN is being connected.
+You must get it tested to ensure there are no problems involved where your IP might leak.

 In an ideal case, “how to check if my VPN is working?” is not a question any longer.
 But please feel free to leave your comment below if we can help with any related questions you may have.

 How do I know if my VPN is working?

 The best way to find out is to check your IP address online.
 If you see your original IP, it means that the VPN isn’t working.
 In such a case, we recommend running DNS and WebRTC leak tests as well to get the whole picture.